MaritaIfemeni/Fullstack_Shopping_App/README.md

     -  Can login, browse products and see detais of each product, see their own profile details and place an order via cart.
   - Admin:
     - Can login, see all the users, orders and products.
 They can create, update and delete products and users can be deleted as well.
-    - Only admin can create admin user.
+    - To test admin functionalities use the following credentials:
       - email: admin@mail.com
       - password: admin123